MayankVatsa-source/MayankVatsa-source.github.io/README.md

 However besides RStudio and Tableau, Excel was used for generating pivot table and other charts for analysis.

 ## STEPS TAKEN:
-I downloaded 12 months data from [divvy-tripdata](https://www.google.com) , and converted the .csv files into excel spreadsheets.
+1. I downloaded 12 months data from [divvy-tripdata](https://www.google.com) , and converted the .csv files into excel spreadsheets.
 However data in both csv and excel were kept for analysis purpose.
 The data was downloded from September 2023 to August 2024.

-Added two columns namely ride_length and day_of_week to all of the months:
+2. Added two columns namely ride_length and day_of_week to all of the months:

 ride_length:
 Calculated the total ride length for each trip subtracting end_at and  start_at column.
 day_of_week:
 Calculated the day of the week for each trip using [weekday] function in start_at column.

-For every month in Excel created pivot tables and charts to go with the analysis.
+3. For every month in Excel created pivot tables and charts to go with the analysis.

-## R
+## Using R for processing of data
 I tried to use SQL and Bigquery for preparing data for analysis, but I was comfortable with R programming.
 Below is my general process in R. My full code can be viewed in my [Github profile].

 Libraries used in R: tidyverse, lubridate, hms, data.table

 Uploaded all of the original data from the data source [divytrip](https://www.google.com)  into R using read_csv function to upload all individual csv files and save them in separate data frames.

-Merged the 12 months of data together using rbind to create a one year view.
+Merged the 12 months of data together using  [rbind] to create a one year view.

-Created a new data frame called cyclistic_date that would contain all of my new columns

 Created new columns for: